Breens-Mbaka/MpesaUiCloneAndroid/README.md

 <p align="left">
 <img src="/screenshots/mpesaclone.png" width="30%"/>
 </p>

 # Contribution
-- Feel free to contribute and finish the other screen
+- Feel free to contribute and finish the other screens